 Capabilities respondents are able to extend to mobile channels

 Lure customers with mobile apps.

-For 52 percent of respondents to the 2017 Econsultancy and Adobe “State of Digital Transformation in Financial Services” report, appealing to new generations of consumers — younger, increasingly mobile-first people — was a top-two concern.
+For 52 per cent of respondents to the 2017 Econsultancy and Adobe “County of Digital Transformation in Financial Services” report, appealing to new generations of consumers — younger, increasingly mobile-first people — was a top-two concern.
 One promising approach to engage millennials and Gen Z-ers is through apps.
 Large retail banks and many of their regional and local counterparts have launched solid smartphone apps that reduce transaction friction and discourage bank hopping.
-For example, Bank of America’s app displays useful account information even before login and supports appointment scheduling, according to Forrester’s “2016 Global Mobile Banking Functionality Benchmark."
+For example, Bank of America’s app displays useful account information even before log in and supports appointment scheduling, according to Forrester’s “2016 Global Mobile Banking Functionality Benchmark."